 Nope.
 Grains have a bad rep in part because their refined counterparts (think white four) show up in many highly processed foods like white bread and snack foods.
 Remember how they remove the healthy parts when grains are refined?
-Well many of these processed foods have lots of added refined sugar and fat too, and eating too much of those things will make anyone gain weight.
+Well, many of these processed foods have lots of added refined sugar and fat too, and eating too much of those things will make anyone gain weight.
 Not to mention all of the nutrients missing.
 Studies have actually shown eating whole grains can help with better weight control.
 The key is eating minimally processed whole grains as close to their natural form as possible.
 And remember that even though something is “made with whole grains,” that doesn’t necessarily mean it is healthy.
 Processed things like whole grain cookies still have added sugar and fat.
-And eating too much of anything, even healthy foods can cause weight gain.
+And eating too much of anything, even healthy foods, can cause weight gain.

-What about inflammation?
 Grains don’t cause that either.
 Whole grains actually contain antioxidants and can increase the “good bacteria” in your gut that can help fight inflammation.

 Again, no. Since whole grains have protein and fiber, they are more complex and take longer to digest, providing a slow and steady release of energy.
 Most whole grains have a GI score of roughly 25-45.
-Refined grains, on the other hand, contain easily digested carbohydrates which will cause blood sugar spikes.
+Refined grains, on the other hand, contain easily digested simple carbohydrates, which will cause blood sugar spikes.

 Nope.
 GMO wheat is not commercially available in the US.
 You can thank your farmers for that.

 Easy!
 Start the day with a cup of cooked oatmeal or whole grain cereal, add quinoa or wheat berries to your salad, and snack on popcorn.
 Use whole wheat bread instead of white, buy whole wheat pasta instead of regular, and swap flour tortillas for corn tortillas.
-You can also try substituting half or the all-purpose flour for whole wheat flour in recipes, using quinoa, rice, or oats in meatballs and meatloaf, and adding wild rice or barley to soups.
+You can also try substituting half of the all-purpose flour for whole wheat flour in recipes, using quinoa, rice, or oats in meatballs and meatloaf, and adding wild rice or barley to soups.
 Or try a new grain in recipes like tabbouleh, risotto, or granola.

 I hope I’ve clarified some confusion about grains.
 Look out for recipes using whole grains in the coming month if you need a little help incorporating more into your diet.
 Feel free to leave questions in the comments section below!
 For more information, visit wholegrainscouncil.org.